Roopa Ram: In Rajasthan Assembly

 Murawatiya often raises issues of Makrana locality and the state in the Rajasthan Legislative Assembly.
 He had sung folk song "Teja gayan" in the assembly.
 He has also raised the issue of filling illegal VCR by electricity department in Makrana.

-On 15 February 2021, commenting on Rahul Gandhi after a massive farmer's rally held on 13 February 2021 in Makrana, Ram alleged the Rajasthan Government of using system machinery for crowd.
+On 15 February 2021, commenting on Rahul Gandhi after a massive farmer's rally held on 13 February 2021 in Makrana, Ram alleged the Rajasthan Government used system machinery for crowd.
 Ram also commented that Gandhi converts all marble businessmen to farmers, like he converts potato to gold.
 This caused an uproar in the house and prompted the Education Minister Govind Singh Dorasra to call Ram a 'joker'.
 All the comments were later deleted from the House Records of Rajathan Assembly after being contested by the Congress members.

 Personal life

 He is married to Sarju Devi.
 They have two sons and two daughters.